-Get your introductory session on the calendar for December (I have openings 12/14, 12/15, 12/19, 12/20, 12/21, 12/29, and 12/30) or in the first week in January, and hit the ground running in 2017.
+Get your introductory session on the calendar for December or in the first week in January, and hit the ground running in the new year.
 Finish the year knowing that you have a plan to achieve your goals in the new year—and harness the “Fresh Start” energy that’s built in to January.
 Contact me now to reserve your session!

 Make this a December to remember!
-Take inventory of 2016, set some inspiring intentions for the new year, and lock in your plan for success and the support you need to get you where you want to go.
-Those three steps will make a TREMENDOUS difference in getting your 2017 off to a powerful start.
+Take inventory of the year that’s coming to an end, set some inspiring intentions for the new year, and lock in your plan for success and the support you need to get you where you want to go.
+Those three steps will make a TREMENDOUS difference in getting your new year off to a powerful start.